Romans 8:1

 for the powerlessness of the law… in which it was weak through the flesh; God, sending the Son of Himself in the likeness of sinful flesh and concerning sins, condemned sin in the flesh.

 Paraphrase: But what about the law?
 Why is it so powerless?
 Why can’t we find life and favor with God by obeying its commands?
 Isn’t God’s law enough to lead us out of the tyranny and oppression of sin?
 Can’t we just read the commands we are given there, obey them, and thus find favor with God?
 The answer is simple; there is nothing wrong with the law and everything wrong with us.
-Human beings don’t just commit sin; humans are sinners.
+(Romans 7:13) Human beings don’t just commit sin; humans are sinners.
 This means that there is a love for sin ingrained very deep within us which prevents us from obeying God’s law as we ought.
 We turn to sin the way a pig turns to the mud; and the truth is, every single human person who was ever born into this world proves this to be the case.
 (Psalm 14:3) There are no exceptions; sin controls every human person, and the law does nothing to help.
 On the contrary, it highlights our failures for all to see.
 But now let us turn from the law and its failure to see what God has done.
 The truth is clear; where the law failed, God succeeded, and Jesus is the proof of it.
-God sent His Son to this earth as a real, human person, and what do we see?
-We see a real human person that is not under the control of sin!
-This Man rebuffed sin every time it tried to tempt to walk away from God.
-(Matthew 4) He lived a perfectly holy life.
-(Hebrews 4:15) Sin tried hard to control Him as it controls every other human, but Jesus stood His ground.
-He remained entirely innocent; the law had nothing against him.
+God sent His Son to this earth as a real, human person, and what did we see?
+We saw a real human person who was not under the control of sin!
+This Man rebuffed sin every time it tried to lead Him away from God.
+(Matthew 4:1-11) He lived a perfectly holy life.
+(Hebrews 4:15) Sin tried hard to control Him as it does every other human, but Jesus stood His ground.
+He never gave in to the least temptation, and the law never had any charge to bring against him.
 What was the result?
 He conquered sin and showed it to be a loser.
-You might say that Jesus damned sin to hell just as the law was ready to do to each one of us.
+You might well say that Jesus damned sin to hell just as the law was ready to do to each one of us.

 Comments:

-I understand σαρκός here to be our sin nature.
+I understand σαρκός here to be our sin nature as Paul has raised this issue in Romans 7:17.

-τὸ γὰρ ἀδύνατον τοῦ νόμου is a nominative absolute; see Farrar §38.
+τὸ γὰρ ἀδύνατον τοῦ νόμου is a nominative absolute.
 It has no grammatical connection to anything in the rest of the sentence but certainly introduces the subject of the entire following thought.

 ἵνα τὸ δικαίωμα τοῦ νόμου πληρωθῇ ἐν ἡμῖν τοῖς μὴ κατὰ σάρκα περιπατοῦσιν ἀλλὰ κατὰ πνεῦμα·